 If you are a beginner or learning cooking, then it is quite difficult for you to cut vegetables, salad, etc. Thus, you can choose the Nakiri Japanese knife.
 Its properties are listed above in the article that will help you to meet your demands.

-On the other hand, you can purchase the Usuba knife which best fits for professional chief.
+On the other hand, you can purchase the Usuba knife which best fits for a professional chef.
 Now, you understand the differences between Nakiri vs. Usuba knives and their properties.

 Feature image: Neilpcronin – Wikimedia